cancertech/cancer_diagnosis/docs/tutorial.md

 The files are:

 - **<u>`1180_crop_0.jpg`</u>**: the resultant ROI image (input to ROI Segmentation)
-- 1180_crop_feat.pkl: the saved feature from the input image (for future use)
 - 1180_crop_marked.jpg: regions-of-interest visualization with identified regions marked in red boxes